 This fabric is perfect for situations that require light weight and good tensile strength.
 It also offers high impact resistance.

 One of our most popular products, it offers stiffness, light weight, and high abrasion resistance.

-Kevlar tape is ideal for repairs.
-Its plain weave pattern matches our plain weave fabric.
+KEVLAR tape is ideal for repairs.
+It is a plain weave pattern that matches our plain weave fabric.
 The tape can also be used for reinforcement.

 Kevlar sleeves easily slide over cylinders to create straight or tapered tubing.
 The sleeves completely conform to the shape of the product.